esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

  It is time to start working with LLM models.
 We are not going to train our own LLM, but use Meta's open source Llama model to set up a chatbot.
 The chat model can be used for prompt engineering - When you provide input to an LLM, such as asking a question to ChatGPT, this is called prompting a model - you are sending a prompt to the models, which will trigger the LLM to generate an answer.
 Prompt engineering

 Starting Ollama
-We will use ollama to run the LLM we want to use.
+Ollama will be used to run a chosen LLM.
 Ollama is a platform that allows users to run various LLM locally on your own computer.
 This is different from for example using chatgpt, where you log in and use the online api.
 ChatGPT collects the input you are providing and uses this to their own benefit.
 Running an LLM locally using Ollama thus preserves your privacy.
 It also allows you to customize a model, by setting certain parameters, or even by finetuning a model.

 To start ollama:
 ```
 ollama serve
 ```

 Next, download the large language model to be used.
-In this case we will use the smallest open source llama model, which is llama3.1:8b.
+In this case use the smallest open source llama model, which is llama3.1:8b.
 Here 3.1 is the version of the model and 8b stands for the number of paramters that the model has.
 ```
 !ollama pull llama3.1:8b
 ```
-In general, a bigger version of the same model (such as Llama3.170b) is better in accuracy, but since it is larger it takes more resources to run and can hence be too much for a laptop.
+In general, a bigger version of the same model (such as Llama3.1:70b) is better in accuracy, but since it is larger it takes more resources to run and can hence be too much for a laptop.

 Import the packages that will be used:
 ```python